Skip to product information

 Salinity Seafood & More

-Located upstairs from Salinity’s shop in the "Front Room" in the second level of the historic Bayview Cash Store (elevator available) at 5603 Bayview Rd, Suite 3, Langley, WA.
+LOCATION: Located upstairs from Salinity’s shop in the "Front Room" in the second level of the historic Bayview Cash Store (elevator available) at 5603 Bayview Rd, Suite 3, Langley, WA.

 TALK ABOUT OYSTER FARMING & ECOLOGICAL IMPACTS!